Updated December 2018

 Connect with your internal and external network

-It’s common for professionals to feel more comfortable connecting with either their peers at work or their outside network; but rare for them to do both.
+It’s common for professionals to feel more comfortable connecting with either their peers at work or their outside network.
+But it’s rare for them to do both.
 And that’s exactly what you want to do.
 The value of your network on LinkedIn rests in bringing the different parts of your business world into one space.

 LinkedIn Groups are a simple way to plug in to various networks.
 Be sure to include at least a few groups in your LinkedIn routine from different areas: your industry or field, your company, and geographical area.
 It can be especially powerful to find Groups where there is overlap (e.g., computer programmers in Seattle who have worked for Amazon).
 And it’s not just for tech companies: